Building the clean-energy workforce – Community College Daily

-The U.S. Joint Economic Committee, a panel comprising lawmakers from both congressional chambers that reviews economic conditions to recommend improvements in economic policy, held a hearing Wednesday about job training for the clean energy transition.
+The U.S. Joint Economic Committee, a panel comprising lawmakers from both congressional chambers that reviews economic conditions to recommend improvements in economic policy, held a hearing Wednesday about job training for the clean-energy transition.

 Among the four witnesses at the hearing was Tracy Hartzler, president of Central New Mexico Community College (CNM) and a member of the American Association of Community Colleges ’ (AACC) board of directors.
 Hartzler acknowledged that community colleges are no strangers to working with employers to ensure job training programs are continuously relevant in current and emerging industries.